 Introduction

 Not all varicose veins are visible and some feed directly into the spider veins on the surface of the skin.
-In these cases, ultrasound is used to identify the target vein and the medication is injected into the desired segment.
-Vein doctors adept at ultrasound technique are best suited to perform this advanced technique for vein removal.
+In these cases, ultrasound is used to identify the target vein, and the medication is injected into the desired segment.
+Vein doctors adept at ultrasound techniques are best suited to perform this advanced technique for vein removal.

 How Does Ultrasound Guided Sclerotherapy Work?